Mean world syndrome

-Homicide rate in the United States (blue line): it may be seen that the homicide rate today is similar to that of the 1950s, and much lower than it was in the 1970s–80s.
-Nevertheless, most people imagine crime rates to be worse.
+Homicide rate in the United States (blue line).
+It may be seen that the rate today is similar to that of the 1950s, and much lower than it was in the 1970s–80s.
+Nevertheless, most Americans imagine crime rates to be worse.

 Homicide rate in Western Europe since 1300: again, a precipitous decline is seen.

 Mean world syndrome is a proposed cognitive bias wherein people may perceive the world to be more dangerous than it is.
 This is due to long-term moderate to heavy exposure to violence-related content in mass media.
-In the early stages of research, mean world syndrome was only discussed as an effect of watching television.
-However, it became clear that social media platforms also play a major role in the spread of mean world syndrome.
+Coined during the television era of the 1970s, mean world syndrome was initially studied as an effect of broadcast media.
+Subsequent research has shown that social media platforms also play a major role in its spread.

 Proponents of the syndrome, coined by communications professor George Gerbner in the 1970s, assert that viewers who are exposed to violence-related content can experience increased fear, anxiety, pessimism, and a heightened state of alert in response to perceived threats.
 Through the study of mean world syndrome, it was found that media of all sorts has the power to directly influence and inform people's attitudes, beliefs, and opinions about the world.